leoschwarz/qpdftools/cline_docs/activeContext.md

 These changes make the build process more robust by improving the detection of the windeployqt tool, especially in the GitHub Actions environment where paths may differ from local development environments.

+We've fixed a type mismatch error in the Windows build related to the global qpdf variable.
+The error was "error C2040: 'qpdf': 'Qpdf &' differs in levels of indirection from 'Qpdf'", which occurred because the declaration in qpdf.hpp (as a non-reference type) didn't match the definition in qpdf.cpp (as a reference type).
+We've updated the declaration in qpdf.hpp to use a reference type, ensuring consistency between the declaration and definition.

 ## Next Steps
 1. ✅ Fix the windeployqt error with the `--no-angle` option in GitHub Actions
 2. ✅ Fix the Linux build in GitHub Actions to use Qt6 instead of Qt5
 3. ✅ Fix Windows build issue with missing Qt6Core.dll
 4. ✅ Fix Windows build issue with windeployqt path detection in GitHub Actions
+5. ✅ Fix Windows build error with qpdf variable declaration mismatch
-5. Test the Windows build process with the updated Qt dependency deployment
+6. Test the Windows build process with the updated Qt dependency deployment
-6. Test the Linux build process
+7. Test the Linux build process
-7. ✅ Update the actual icon file (app.ico) from the SVG source (now pre-generated and committed to repository)
+8. ✅ Update the actual icon file (app.ico) from the SVG source (now pre-generated and committed to repository)
-8. Consider adding more features to the build script as needed
+9. Consider adding more features to the build script as needed
-9. Test the cross-compilation process using the provided guide
+10. Test the cross-compilation process using the provided guide